Charging your smartphone or tablet

 You can charge both devices simultaneously by plugging in your PowerShare compatible smartphone and then placing the other device on its back, or transfer battery power from your smartphone by placing them together.

-Rechargeable battery packs, sometimes called 'portable chargers', allow you to charge your battery when you're out and about and don't have access to a power socket.
+Rechargeable battery packs, sometimes called 'portable chargers or power banks', allow you to charge your battery when you're out and don't have access to a power socket.

 This is particularly helpful if you're travelling and don't know when you'll next have access to a power socket, or if you're out doing a lot of battery-hungry things like playing games or recording a lot of video.

 Battery packs usually offer wired charging so you can connect them to your phone or tablet using a USB cable, but there are also wireless battery packs available.

 How many charges does a battery pack contain?